OUR JOB IS YOUR GAME

 Utility Irons Versus Long Irons

 Long irons are a constant in the golf world.
-However, do you struggle to hit your 3-, 4-, 5- or 6-iron consistently?
+However, do you struggle to hit your 3-, 4-, 0r 5-iron consistently?
 Most golfers will likely answer with an emphatic “yes.”
 Utility irons offer more forgiveness than long irons.
 With wider soles and lower and deeper centers of gravity, utility irons can create more optimum ball flights.
 Be careful, though.
 With more optimum ball flight, you may see an increase in carry distance.
 Be sure to pay attention to your lofts to ensure efficient yardage gapping.

 Utility Irons Versus Hybrids

 For years, hybrids have served as long iron replacements.
 However, there are still golfers who prefer the traditional “long iron” look.
 Well, for those enthusiasts, switching to a utility iron may be the best option.
-Most hybrids are draw biased.
+Most hybrids are draw-biased.
 For those that hate a hook, a utility iron might be the better alternative.
 Also, if you are a golfer with a steeper angle of attack, utility irons may serve you well.
 Their tendency is to produce a lower, more penetrating ball flight.
-So, be mindful of your gapping since hybrids tend to launch higher and may result in more carry distance than the utility iron.
+Be mindful of your gapping since hybrids tend to launch higher and may result in more carry distance than the utility iron.

 Utility Irons Versus Fairway Woods